Archives For Heloise "Lois" Ridley, MBA, MA

 We as members of the CCM counseling center team were given this prompt to reflect on and respond with how we cope and managed in 2020.
 My video response and a link to CCM website is below to share with you all:

-This stone ties back to the scripture to the right and is a symbol for God’s promise to you.
+This stone ties back to the scripture to the right and is a symbol of God’s promise to you.
 What has God revealed to you and your family in 2020?
 Over this holiday season, we encourage you to sit with your family and reflect on this year – the struggles and surprises, the joys and sorrows, the grief and goodness.
 Invite God into this time.
 As you each hold the stone, share how God has made Himself known to you in 2020.”

 https://www.instagram.com/p/CIV51Iml-DZ/?utm_source=ig_web_copy_link